ibid/ibid/docs/install.rst

    user@box $ sudo -u ibid -i
    ibid@box $

+If you are going to be using MySQL or PostgreSQL :ref:`set up your database now <db-setup>`.

 Then you'll need to create a directory for your bot to live in::